fabioscagliola/my-websites-dock/README.md

 │   │   ├── index.html
 │   │   ├── ...
 │   │
-│   │── nothence.com.crt
+│   ├── nothence.com.crt
-│   │── nothence.com.key
+│   ├── nothence.com.key
 │
 ```

+- Create the websites folders
-- Copy the .crt files and .key files from my local computer to the websites' folders—TODO: move the files to a different online secure location, such as a vault
+- Copy the .crt and .key files
 - Create a temporary folder
 - Clone the repos to the temporary folder
-- For the websites made with Hugo, delete the public folders and build the websites
+- Build the websites made with Hugo
-- Copy the contents from the temporary folder to the websites' folders
+- Copy the contents of the websites from the temporary folder
-- Build the Docker image and compress it
+- Compress the websites folders

-Then the playbook performs the following tasks on the VM:
+Then the playbook performs the following tasks to deploy the websites to the remote host:

-- Stop the container
-- Prune the containers and images
-- Upload the compressed image
+- Upload the files required to build the image
-- Extract the image
+- Extract the compressed websites folder
-- Load the image
-- Delete the compressed image
+- Build the image
-- Start the container
+- Restart the container

-Finally, it cleans up the local environment by deleting the above structure, the temporary folder, and the Docker images